kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ### Project structure

 The main entry point for the entire pipeline is the `pr-gke-integration.sh` script that invokes other helper scripts and CLI tools.
-The Pipeline uses a toolset from `Bootstrap` image as defined in this repository.
+The pipeline uses a toolset from the `Bootstrap` image defined in this repository.

 ### Required environment variables